Wills Power of Attorney Legal Advice How it Works Pricing

 Summary

-A valid will must clearly spell out the writer’s intentions that it constitutes a testamentary document.
 The writer must include the date and sign the document in the presence of two other signatories.
-If these elements are missing you may unintentionally create an informal will and run the risk of complications after your death.
+If these elements are missing you may unintentionally create an informal Will and run the risk of complications after your death.
+This is why it is often advised to seek legal advice from a lawyer specialising in the field; to ensure that your Will holds the power of a valid, enforcable document.

-Since there is no certainty around informal wills it is better to set up a valid will while you are still alive.
-With Safewill it’s easier than ever to create your own will from the comfort of your home for only $160.
+Since there is no certainty around informal Wills it is better to set up a valid Will in life, rather than play against the odds in death.
+With Safewill, it's easier and more affordable than ever to create your own valid Will from the comfort of your home and with the peace of mind from a lawyer, for only $160.

 Last updated 14th October 2021